 There are opportunities for all pupils to take part in extra-curricular activities throughout the year, as well as activities throughout the school day.

-We have school sporting clubs (girls' cricket, boys' cricket, girls' football, boys' football, rugby, netball, hockey, gymnastics & swimming) all of which are free to our children.
+We have school sporting clubs (for example cricket, football, tag-rugby, netball, hockey, gymnastics) all of which are free to our children.